Nick-Anzalone/ChatEmotes/README.md

 # Chat Emotes
-This plug-in will let you use various amounts of emotes in the OSRS chat.
+This plug-in contains over 50 unique emotes from Runescape creators and other platforms that can be used in the OSRS chat!

+#Contents